GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 And He-Who-Is God sent him from Garden of Delight (Eden); to serve the soil from there which he was taken.
-And he drove out the human;
+And he banished the human;
 and he caused to dwell east of Garden of Delight (Eden) the Guardians-of-the-Approach; and the Flame of the Sword, the Overturning, to keep the way to the Tree of Life.